Nuclei-Software/nuclei-linux-sdk/README.md

 Before compiling this source code, please make sure you have done the following changes.

-Now we have two version of SoC for customer to evaluate our RISC-V CPU IP, if the bitstream you get from us has the `iregion` feature, you should use `evalsoc`, otherwise choose `demosoc`(deprecated).
+Now we have two version of SoC for customer to evaluate our RISC-V CPU IP, if the bitstream you get from us has the `iregion` feature, you should use `evalsoc`, otherwise choose `demosoc`(deprecated and removed).

 If there is double float fpu and isa is rv64 in the bitstream supported, you should choose `ux600fd` or `ux900fd`.

-- Default cpu/periph freq and timer freq are 16MHz and 32768Hz for demosoc.
+- Removed now, default cpu/periph freq and timer freq are 16MHz and 32768Hz for demosoc.
 - Default cpu/periph freq and timer freq are 50Mhz and 32768Hz for evalsoc v2.

 About detailed SoC information, please check https://github.com/Nuclei-Software/nuclei-linux-sdk/issues/2